 Does Mediacom have data caps?

-Yes, Mediacom has five different data caps, one for each of its plans.
-Each plan has a significantly higher data cap than the one before, so if you’re running into overage problems, upgrading your plan may be your best solution.
+Mediacom has five different data caps, starting at 300 GB.
+Each of its plans has a significantly higher data cap than the one before, so if you’re running into overage problems, upgrading your plan may be your best solution.

-What happens if I exceed my Mediacom data allowance?
+What happens if I go over my Mediacom data allowance?

-Mediacom charges $10.00 for each additional increment of 50 GB you use.
+Mediacom charges $10 for each additional block of 50 GB data.